gmdaoeth/artist-info/README.md

 ### Code verification

-Please double-check and make sure that the stored code matches the one used for rendering the tokens.
+Please make sure that the stored code matches the one used for rendering the tokens.

-The code can be either fetched directly from the contract using the `repo.getBlob(collectionAddress)` or more conveniently using the tool under [gmstudio.art/repo](https://www.gmstudio.art/repo).
+The code can be either fetched directly from the contract using the `repo.getBlob(collectionAddress)` or more conveniently using the tool under [gmstudio.art/repo](https://www.gmstudio.art/repo):

 - Connect a wallet (needed to get a connection to the blockchain)
 - Make sure to select the correct collection address